sdondley/Dist-Zilla-for-Beginners/tutorial2.md

 After installing and configuring `Dist::Zilla`, we issued the `dzil new` command to get our process started.
-If we think of `Dist::Zilla` as a module distribution production factory, then our `new` command is like establishing a new workarea on the factory floor where we assemble the product (our modules) before they get packaged and shipped.
+If we think of `Dist::Zilla` as a module distribution production factory, then our `new` command is like establishing a new workarea on the factory floor where we assemble the raw product (our modules) before we package and ship it.

 The workarea we set up for our simple `Greetings` module used the default profile that, as we saw, was very sparse and bare-bones.
 We will learn how to teach `Dist::Zilla` to establish highly customized workareas by, in the jargon of `Dist::Zilla`, "minting a custom profile."
-More on this later.
+More on this later much later.

 ## Understanding the `dzil build` Command

 After finishing our simple, one-function module, we issued the `dzil build` command.
-The `build` command does most of the heavy lifting of building our module's distribution.
+The `build` command does most of the heavy lifting of creating our module's distribution.

 A good way to think about the `build` command is to imagine it as an assembly line.
 Your raw product, the module, is loaded into the beginning of the assembly